Scott Pilgrim vs. the World: Critical reception

-Review aggregator Rotten Tomatoes reports that 83% of 270 critic reviews for the film are positive, with an average rating of 7.6/10.
-The website's consensus reads, "Its script may not be as dazzling as its eye-popping visuals, but Scott Pilgrim vs. the World is fast, funny, and inventive".
-According to Metacritic, which sampled 38 reviews and calculated an average score of 69 out of 100, the film received a "generally favorable" response.
-Audiences surveyed by CinemaScore gave the film an "A-" grade on a scale from A to F.
+Scott Pilgrim vs. the World received positive reviews from critics.
+The review aggregation website Rotten Tomatoes reported that out of 270 critic reviews, 83% of them were positive, with an average rating of 7.6/10.
+The site's consensus states: "Its script may not be as dazzling as its eye-popping visuals, but Scott Pilgrim vs. the World is fast, funny, and inventive" Metacritic assigned the film a weighted average score of 69 out of 100, based on 38 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an "A−" grade on a scale from A to F.

 Peter Debruge of Variety gave the film a mixed review, referring to it as "an example of attention-deficit filmmaking at both its finest and its most frustrating", saying it was economical with its storytelling and successfully incorporated the many big fight set pieces, but missed opportunities to build Scott and Ramona's relationship.
 David Edelstein of New York magazine also wrote a mixed review, agreeing that Scott "hardly seems worthy of Winstead's Ramona" and saying he thought that "the parade of super-villain exes [...] is like a forced march; [he] felt [he]'d had [his] fill of the fights and there were still five exes to go".
 Michael Phillips gave a generally positive review, but did agree that the number of fights holds the film back, writing that "Seven sounds like a lot.
 It is, in fact, two or three too many."
 Kirk Honeycutt of The Hollywood Reporter wrote a largely negative review, finding the film "a discouragingly limp movie in which nothing is at stake.
 A character can 'die,' then simply rewind video and come back to life.
 Or change his mind about his true love and then change it again.
 Scott Pilgrim's battle isn't against the world; it's against an erratic moral compass."
 Cindy White at IGN gave a positive review, praising Wright and the film's style extensively, though she did mention that "the middle drags a bit and the ending isn't all [she] hoped it would be."

 A. O. Scott, who made the film a New York Times "critics pick", also reviewed it positively, suggesting it was "the best video game movie ever".
 Slant Magazine's Nick Schager also gave the film a positive review, awarding it 3.5 stars out of 4, with colleague Simon Abrams calling it "the most visually exciting, funny, and emotionally involving studio-produced film of the year" and awarding 4 stars out of 5 in his DVD review.

 Brie Larson (pictured at the film's UK premiere) and Kieran Culkin (pictured at the San Diego Comic-Con panel) have been described as the film's "scene stealers", while reception to lead Michael Cera was mixed.